tegola-hubs/tegola-hubs.github.com/networks.md

 very kindly tolerated this, it began to become somewhat of a strain.

-And so in the summer of 2012, with the additional support of the [Carnegie Foundation] and the [Department of Mathematics and Computing Science] at the [University of Stirling], we embarked on a project to do two things:
+And so in the summer of 2012, with the additional support of the [Carnegie Trust] and the [Department of Mathematics and Computing Science] at the [University of Stirling], we embarked on a project to do two things: